MyThElon3404/MySQL-Circus_of_Queries/Case study's/USA Retail Sales Analysis.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 - Q2.
-Which specific kind of businesses contribute the most to total sales, and how does their performance vary across industries?
+Which specific kind of businesses contribute the most to total sales, and it's belongs to which industries?
 ``` sql
 WITH ts_cte AS (
     SELECT SUM(sales) AS total_sales